rarguelloF/ansible-consul/README.md

 * `consul_bootstrap_expect`: When `consul_retry_join` is not defined, this provides the number of expected servers in the datacenter.
 * `consul_ui_enabled`: Whether to enable the UI or not, default is false.
 * `consul_node_meta`: This object allows associating arbitrary metadata key/value pairs with the local node, which can then be used for filtering results from certain catalog endpoints.
+* `consul_inventory_group_name`: set to the group name in the inventory file of the consul servers.
+Default is 'consul'.
+* `consul_install_dir`: Full path to where to install the consul command.
+Default is `/usr/local/bin`.

 ## Bootstrapping